SimplyExothiII/pyhelpy/README.md

 run this with your favorite AUR helper if you are on an arch distribution ``AUR tk``

-Then simply git clone the project to where you want it in.
+Then simply clone the project to where you want it in.

 ## Running
 ``python3 pyhelpy-gui``